Err0rCode7/openstudio-back/README.md

 ## Build

-First of all, set `application-oauth.yaml` and `applciation-smtp.yaml` with yours
+First of all, set `application-oauth.yaml` and `applciation-smtp.yaml` to yours

 - Quick Run